What to consult about TUPE: informing and consulting

 • social – changes to start and finish times, changes to team and management structures

-What you must consult about
+What an employer must consult about

 In a transfer, measures can include: